wprender/cloudbreak-docs/docs/gcp/deployer.md

 ## Setup Cloudbreak Deployer

 You should already have the Cloudbreak Deployer either by [using the GCP Cloud Images](gcp.md) or by [installing the Cloudbreak Deployer](onprem.md) manually on your own VM.

-If you have your own installed VM with
+If you have your own installed VM, you should check the [Initialize your Profile](gcp.md#initialize-your-profile) section here before starting the provisioning.

 You have several opportunities to [connect to the previously created `cbd` VM](https://cloud.google.com/compute/docs/instances/connecting-to-instance).